 - 300g smoked mackerel, skinned and boned

-- a tablespoon or two at most of mayonnaise, crème fraîche or cream cheese
+- a tablespoon or two of crème fraîche or natural yoghurt

 - 1 heaped teaspoon of capers, roughly chopped or left whole

 - 2-3 tablespoons chopped pickled gherkins or pickled cucumbers

 - 2-3 heaped teaspoons horseradish sauce (or about 1/2 teaspoon freshly grated horseradish)

 - the juice of half a lemon or lime

 - a couple of tablespoons of chopped fresh chives

 To make the pâté simply put the ingredients in a bowl and mix together with a fork until incorporated, retaining some of the chunks of mackerel.
 Add more horseradish if you feel it needs it.
 It shouldn’t need salt but if you feel it does, add a little.

 - my recipe for smoked mackerel pastry rolls